 “Happy are those who dream dreams and are ready to pay the price to make them come true.” — Leon Joseph Cardinal Suenens

 Goals, ideas, plans, dreams- they all require a plan to make them work.
-They also require passion, excitement- a reason for the dedication, discipline and change involved to keep you going.
+They also require passion, and excitement- a reason for the dedication, discipline and change involved to keep you going.

 Here are a few brain thinkers to get you on the way: